Usage / Role

 Supporting note

-2016 Regular Season tracked close to the prior stop by season value score.
+2016 Regular Season improved on the prior stop by season value score.

 Supporting note